Goans

 Goans (Romi Konkani: Goenkar, Goeses) is the demonym used to describe the people native to Goa, India, formerly part of Portuguese India (Estado Português da Índia).
 They form an ethno-linguistic group resulting from the assimilation of Indo-Aryan, Dravidian, Indo-Portuguese, Austro-Asiatic ethnic and/or linguistic ancestries.
 They speak different dialects of the Konkani language, collectively known as Goan Konkani.
+A small minority speak Portuguese.
 "Goanese", although sometimes used, is an incorrect term for Goans.